Road Works and Conditions

 Crews may respond at any time to urgent jobs elsewhere in the district to clear slips and fallen trees from roads, and may leave the above sites unfinished but will return to complete once other sites are made safe.
 Please follow all Temporary Speed Limits and Temporary Traffic Management.

 The wire and rubbish hidden in the long grass is the main cause of fires during roadside mowing, it would be helpful if people could keep their roadsides clean and clear.
 There is also scrub along the roadside which has a high fire risk.
-During fire ban seasons, they will focus on the blade work programme to remove larger branches, overhanging and encroaching vegetation.
+In the meantime they will focus on the blade work programme to remove larger branches, overhanging and encroaching vegetation.